Rabb School of Continuing Studies, Division of Graduate Professional Studies

 RSEG 145 Linux Administration

-This course covers a hands-on introduction to Linux installation, configuration, and administration, aimed at scientists and engineers who want to use Linux in a laboratory or similar setting.
-The focus is on individual users and small networks.
-Concepts covered include Linux installation; the GNOME desktop and RPM; managing users; automation (at, batch, and cron); backup and disaster recovery; mail servers; FTP and web servers; installing new software; complete project talks; and volume management.
+This course covers a hands-on introduction to Linux installation, configuration, and administration, aimed at engineers who want to use Linux in a development team or similar setting.
+The focus is on individual users and local networks.
+Concepts covered include Linux installation; the GNOME desktop and RPM; managing users; automation (at, batch, and cron); backup and disaster recovery; mail servers; FTP and web servers; Bugzilla, Subversion, and antivirus systems, and installing new software.
+Students will be introduced to the use of Docker containers on Linux for use in DevOps environments.
+Students will complete a term project to demonstrate their ability to apply what they have learned in class.
 Applications of Linux for SMP and enterprise-class networking are not in the scope of this course, although the related skills can be applied to SMP and cluster computing.

 RSEG 160 Computer Networking